pvdabeel/prolog/Documentation/Tests/README.md

 This test case combines test03 and test04.
 The 'os-1.0' package lists itself as both a compile-time and runtime dependency, creating two self-referential cycles.
-Both are classified as benign cycles (the dependency-level literals refer to a package already being resolved by an ancestor) and are silently resolved.
+The runtime leg dissolves via the install/run action split (running os only requires os to be installed); the compile-time leg is broken with a single benign prover cycle-break assumption on os:install.

-**Expected:** The prover should produce a clean plan with all four packages and no cycle-break assumptions or verify steps.
-This matches Portage's behavior for self-referential dependency-level cycles.
+**Expected:** The prover should produce a plan with all four packages.
+One benign cycle-break assumption on os:install is expected for the compile-time leg; the runtime leg needs no assumption.
+Emerge handles the same case silently.

 ![test05](test05/test05.svg)